-In accordance with the provisions of Spanish Act 11 of 28 December 2018, Indra has a model for internal control over its Non-Financial Information ("ICNFR") whose definition and implementation was reviewed by the Committee at its meeting in March and whose purpose is to establish mechanisms to ensure the reliability of this information.
-In designing its ICNFR, Indra used the services of an external advisor that validated the controls associated with this procedure.
+With the entry into force of Spanish Act 11 of 28 December 2018, and in accordance with best practices, Indra has introduced a model for internal control over its Non-Financial Information ("ICNFR"), the aim of which is to establish mechanisms to ensure the reliability of this information, and which includes a definition of the controls required to comply with EU taxonomy.
+On the date on which this report is being issued, control model initiatives are in development in this connection.

-4.3.3 Risk management
+4.3.3.
+Risk management